5 Young Latin American Influencers You Should Know

 All of a sudden, it seems like anyone with the right content and strategy can become an influencer but, the thing is, not everyone is.
 So who are some of the top influencers among the U.S. based Latin American community?

 As Hispanic Heritage Month approaches (Sept.
 15-Oct.
 15), I’m highlighting a few of my favorites.

 Joanna Hausmann is Venezuelan American and possibly the funniest person on this list.
 She has quickly become my favorite YouTube subscription and her videos contributed to many of my lectures as a Teaching Assistant during graduate school.

 Hausmann has over 230K subscribers on YouTube, over 60K followers on Twitter, and over 148K followers on Instagram.
-Her ability to create content that both entertains and educates viewers is a major reason why she has made it onto this list.
+Her ability to create content that both entertains and educates is a major reason why she has made the list.